darryltait/ajax-weather-app/README.md

 - CSS3
 - JavaScript
 - jQuery
+- Google Fonts

 ### Features-

-Enter the city that you'd like to get the current weather conditions for
+Enter the city that you'd like to get the current weather conditions for.